ppdouble/kafka-docker-cluster/README.md

 ---
-title: kafka 3.1.1 cluster with three node in docker
+title: kafka 3.1.1 cluster with three nodes in docker

 ---